wader/fq/doc/usage.md

 ## Use as script interpreter

-fq can be used as a scrip interpreter:
+fq can be used as a script interpreter:

 `mp3_duration.jq`:
 ```jq